MohammedRashad/Crypto-Copy-Trader/README.md

 # Crypto-Copy-Trader
-A copy trading tool for cryptocurrencies - written in Python
+A copy trading tool for cryptocurrencies - written in Python & Flask

 # Intro